 [Posted by Christophe Kuhner, Senior Product Manager, Neolane]

-In order to get a better understanding of how marketing analytics can be used to benefit campaigns, we have dissected the process into 3 steps – understand, execute, and monitor.
+In order to get a better understanding of how marketing analytics can be used to bentefit campaigns, we have dissected the process into 3 steps – understand, execute, and monitor.
 The goal of marketing analytics is leverage customer data for insights into customer behavior, which can then be turned into actionable campaign strategies.
 Failure to routinely read and analyze this ever-changing customer data can prevent marketers from developing and maintaining campaigns and messages that are relevant to target audiences.

 As part of our ongoing series “A 3-Step Approach to Marketing Analytics,” we will conclude with step 3 – monitor.